qmk/qmk_firmware/docs/custom_quantum_functions.md

 ## Setting physical LED state

-Some keyboard implementations provide convenience methods for setting the state of the physical LED's.
+Some keyboard implementations provide convenience methods for setting the state of the physical LEDs.

 ### Ergodox and Ergodox EZ

-The Ergodox EZ implementation provides `ergodox_right_led_``1`/`2`/`3_on`/`off()` to turn individual LED's on and off, as well as `ergodox_right_led_on`/`off(uint8_t led)` to turn them on and off by their number.
+The Ergodox EZ implementation provides `ergodox_right_led_``1`/`2`/`3_on`/`off()` to turn individual LEDs on and off, as well as `ergodox_right_led_on`/`off(uint8_t led)` to turn them on and off by their number.

-In addition, it is possible to specify the brightness level with `ergodox_led_all_set(uint8_t n)`, for individual LED's with `ergodox_right_led_1`/`2`/`3_set(uint8_t n)` or by their number using `ergodox_right_led_set(uint8_t led, uint8_t n)`.
+In addition, it is possible to specify the brightness level with `ergodox_led_all_set(uint8_t n)`, for individual LEDs with `ergodox_right_led_1`/`2`/`3_set(uint8_t n)` or by their number using `ergodox_right_led_set(uint8_t led, uint8_t n)`.

 It defines `LED_BRIGHTNESS_LO` for the lowest brightness and `LED_BRIGHTNESS_HI` for the highest brightness, which is also the default.

 # Matrix Initialization Code

 Before a keyboard can be used the hardware must be initialized.
-QMK handles initialization of the keyboard matrix itself, but if you have other hardware like LED's or i&#xb2;c controllers you will need to set up that hardware before it can be used.
+QMK handles initialization of the keyboard matrix itself, but if you have other hardware like LEDs or i&#xb2;c controllers you will need to set up that hardware before it can be used.

 ### Example `matrix_init_user()` Implementation